By Brandon Voss

 [Laughs] You probably know more about all that than me.
 I’m always the last to hear.

-husband Doug’s character, Matt Fielding, technically died during the
+husband Doug Savant’s character, Matt Fielding, technically died during the

 original series as well, but we never saw his corpse either.
-Though he
+Although he

 currently stars on Desperate Housewives, would Doug do a Melrose cameo